bfdell/AdvancedFinal/proposal.md

     - Resume a previous game from where you left off (as long as you didn’t close the whole program).

 ## Timeline
+1. **April 22:**
+    - Done familiarizing ourselves with java LITIENGINE library
+    - Should have good a starting point for all games
+2. **April 30:**
+    - Finish connect 4
+    - Start snake
+    - Start cup pong
+3. **May 4:**
+    - Finish snake game
+    - Should be halfway through cup pong
+    - start menu layout
+4. **May 6:**
+    - Finish game menu and
+    - Add any finishing touches to project